robsmi-msfte/AVDBlueprint/README.md

     Import-Module Az.Blueprint
     ```

-1. Run the following command to import the WVD Blueprint definition, and save it within the specified subscription or management group.
+1. Run the following command to import the AVD Blueprint definition, and save it within the specified subscription or management group.

     ```powershell
-    Import-AzBlueprintWithArtifact -Name "YourBlueprintName" -SubscriptionId "00000000-1111-0000-1111-000000000000" -InputPath "$HOME/clouddrive/WVDBlueprint/blueprint"
+    Import-AzBlueprintWithArtifact -Name "YourBlueprintName" -SubscriptionId "00000000-1111-0000-1111-000000000000" -InputPath "$HOME/clouddrive/AVDBlueprint/blueprint"
     ```

     **NOTE:** The '-InputPath' argument must point to the folder where blueprint.json file is placed.